THOMASELOVE/432-classes-2024/class21/README.md

 1. There is a Minute Paper after Class 21 due Wednesday 2024-04-03 at noon.
 The link will appear **by class time**.
 2. Grades and feedback on Lab 6 should be posted **by class time** to our Course Grading Roster on the Shared Drive.
+3. An answer sketch for Lab 7 should appear on our Shared Drive at noon on Wednesday 2024-04-03.
-3. We do not have class next Tuesday 2024-04-09 (instructor's decision).
+4. We do not have class next Tuesday 2024-04-09 (instructor's decision).
 Please enjoy the eclipse on Monday!

 ## Today's Agenda